pinterest/gestalt/docs/markdown/get_started/developers/development_process.md

 <Hint icon="lock"> If you are a Pinterest employee, please let us know on Slack (#gestalt-web) that your PR is ready for review. </Hint>

 - Ensure checks pass on your Pull Request - having the "Require Semver / Test (pull_request)" check fail is expected, because a Gestalt maintainer needs to add a correct semver label.
-Read our [versioning guidelines](https://gestalt.pinterest.systems/development#versioning).
+Read our [release guidelines](/get_started/developers/releases#Automated-releases).

 - After a Gestalt maintainer adds a correct semver label and approves a Pull Request, the PR will be ready to merge.
 Coordinate with the reviewer to determine when the PR should be merged.